 In 1714, aged 20, Brandt began working for the government’s Bureau of Mines.
 At this time he was taught by Anders Gabriel Duhre, who was a highly respected mathematician, but a rather poor teacher.

 In 1718, aged 24, Brandt edited Duhre’s mathematics lectures for publication.
 Brandt prefaced them with a rather long essay of his own about chemistry.
-In the same way as Robert Boyle had been influenced by Galileo to put chemistry on a more mathematical footing, it was clear that Brandt had been influenced in the same way by Isaac Newton.
+In the same way as Robert Boyle was influenced by Galileo to put chemistry on a more mathematical footing, it was clear that Brandt was influenced in the same way by Isaac Newton.

 Brandt stated boldly that chemistry was a flawed science.
-Compared with a true science, such as geometry, chemistry was just pseudo-knowledge: chemistry needed a proper foundation, such as the foundation that geometry had been built upon using Euclid’s axioms.
-In fact, Brandt continued, chemistry had largely been the work of charlatans furthering their own ambitions without any valid theory to build knowledge upon.
+Compared with a true science, such as geometry, chemistry was just pseudo-knowledge: chemistry needed a proper foundation, such as Euclid’s axioms in geometry.
+Brandt said chemistry had largely been the work of charlatans furthering their own ambitions without any valid theory to build knowledge upon.
 Chemistry needed axioms upon which it could build solid theoretical foundations.

-Although Brandt was unable to build such foundations himself, his future work in chemistry would be founded upon good scientific principals rather than on the mysticism and flights of fancy he had condemned.
+Although Brandt was unable to develop axioms himself, his future work in chemistry was founded upon scientific principles rather than on the mysticism and flights of fancy he had condemned.